-Please describe the IT facilities PYP students and teachers will have access to and indicate where they are located.
+Please describe the IT facilities MYP students and teachers will have access to and indicate where they are located.

-Which of the following characteristics describe your school's current approach to technology for learning? □ One-to-one laptop/device for students □ Shared computers in classrooms throughout the school □ Centralized computer facility(ies) □ Shared computers in the library for student use □ One-to-one laptop/device for teachers □ Shared computers for teachers # of computers # of computers # of computers # of computers ☐ interactive white boards in classrooms throughout the school ☐ Other (please describe): # of computers 2.
-Does the school have consistent access to the internet? ☐ Yes ☐ No 3.
-Does the school have WiFi? □ Yes
+1. Which of the following characteristics describe your school's current approach to the use of technology for learning?

+One-to-one laptop/device for students Shared computers in classrooms throughout the school # of computers Centralized computer facility(ies) # of computers Shared computers in the library for student use # of computers One-to-one laptop/device for teachers Shared computers for teachers # of computers interactive white boards in classrooms throughout the school Other (please describe): # of computers

+2. Does the school have consistent access to the internet?